-A landmark close to the Subject Site is the Blackstock Aerodrome (Blackstock/Martyn Airport) located approximately 8.07 km to the South at Scugog, ON LOB 1B0.
 Airport Zoning Regulations appear on title under a subject property's Parcel Report.
 Only regulated airports under the Aeronautics Act are subject to Airport Zoning regulations.
-As there are no regulated airports under the Aeronautics Act in proximity to the Subject Site, this location is not subject to Airport Zoning regulations as noted on the Ontario Land Surveyors Site Plan.
+As there are no regulated airports under the Aeronautics Act in proximity to the Subject Site, this location is not subject to Airport Zoning regulations as noted in the Ontario Land Surveyors Site Plan attached to this application.
 To account for existing air navigation and smaller flight clubs, farmer runways, and other aerodromes such as helicopter pads at a hospital, Shared Tower applies to both Transport Canada and Navigation Canada who determines the requirements.

 Transport Canada will perform an assessment of the proposal concerning the potential hazard to air navigation and will notify proponents of any painting and/or lighting requirements for the antenna system.
-NAV CANADA will comment on whether the proposal has an impact on the provision of their national air navigation system, facilities and other services located off-airport.
+Navigation Canada will comment on whether the proposal has an impact on the provision of their national air navigation system, facilities, and other services located off-airport.
 When the aforementioned parties have determined if any aeronautical safety features are required for the proposed tower, this information will be provided to the Township of Scugog.